misiektoja/lastfm_monitor/README.md

 conf.monitor_logs
 ```

-Now copy the *conf.monitor_logs* to your .grc directory and lastfm_monitor log files should be nicely coloured.
+Now copy the *conf.monitor_logs* to your *.grc* directory and lastfm_monitor log files should be nicely colored when using *grc* tool.

 ## License